mrh1997/headlock/README.md

 }
 ```

-You can access it from python like:
+You can access it from python through *headlock* like:

 ```python
 from headlock.testsetup import TestSetup